Australian Idol season 1: Commercial releases

-"Who's That Girl" the only single released from Twenty Ten also reached #1 and was certified 5× platinum.
+"Who's That Girl" the only single released from Twenty Ten also reached #1 and was certified 6× platinum.
 It was nominated for the 2011 ARIA Best Pop Release and Song of the Year, and won the Highest Selling Single ARIA.
 "Don't Worry Be Happy", Armageddons lead single, reached #5 and gained 5× platinum certification.
-The third single, "Battle Scars" featuring Lupe Fiasco, became his sixth #1 single in Australia, and has been certified 12× platinum.
-Sebastian's most recent album, T.R.U.T.H., became his third to reach #1, and has been certified gold.
-During his career Sebastian has received 34 ARIA Award nominations, winning seven of them including Best Pop Release and Best Live Act.ARIA Nominations.
+The third single, "Battle Scars" featuring Lupe Fiasco, became his sixth #1 single in Australia, and has been certified 14× platinum.
+Sebastian's most recent album, T.R.U.T.H., became his third to reach #1, and has been certified platinum.
+During his career, Sebastian has received 34 ARIA Award nominations, winning seven of them including Best Pop Release and Best Live Act.ARIA Nominations.
 Australian Recording Industry Association.
 28 September 2010.
 Archived from the original on 21 January 2012.Winners of the 2011 ARIA Awards.Sydney Morning Herald.
 27 November 2011.
 Archived from the original on 30 November 2012.Smith, Sarah (6 October 2014).
 Chet Faker and Violent Soho lead 2014 ARIA nominations.
 Faster Louder.
 Archived from the original on 7 October 2014.Here are all the winners from the 2019 ARIA Awards.The Music Network.
 27 November 2019.
 Retrieved 28 November 2019.